oemof/oemof-solph/doc/oemof_solph.rst

         invest_relation_input_output = 1, invest_relation_input_capacity = 1/6,
         investment = solph.Investment(ep_costs=50)

+The example presents a storage that has the input flow coupled to the capacity as well as the input flow to the output flow.

 .. note:: See the :py:class:`~oemof.solph.components.GenericStorage` class for all parameters and the mathematical background.